Is this new account from Santander any good?

 Multiple accounts? | Yes, but you can only get the cashback on each bill from the account |

-I’d ignore the savings on the full 123 account as that rate can easily be beaten in a number of places, so really it comes down to whether the increased cashback will cover the extra quid.
+I’d ignore the savings on the Edge Up account as that rate can easily be beaten in a number of places, so thanks to the increased savings on the Edge, it’s really not worth choosing the Edge Up over the Edge

 Is the Santander Edge any good?